tarowatanabe/trance/README.rst

 =============

-Trance parser is an implementation of transition-based neural constituent parsing proposed by [1]_, a transition-based parser with neural networks to score all the derivation histories.
+Trance parser is an implementation of transition-based neural constituent parsing proposed, a transition-based parser with neural networks to score all the derivation histories.

-Currently, we support following neural networks (For details, see [1]_):
+Currently, we support following neural networks:

 - Model1: no feedback from stacks or contexts (`tree` model)
 - Model2: feedback from stacks for shift actions